 P-values and confidence intervals produced by aster analysis are defensible (the "usual" asymptotics of maximum likelihood plus the delta method).
-They can be improved by the parametric bootstrap if necessary (more on this in a later slide deck).
+They can be improved by the parametric bootstrap if necessary (more on this in slide deck 7).

-The disagreement continues with aster models being quadratic on the unconditional canonical parameter scale ( $\varphi$ is quadratic in z), whereas must model on the unconditional mean value parameter scale ( $\mu$ is quadratic in z).
+The disagreement continues with aster models being quadratic on the unconditional canonical parameter scale (φ is quadratic in z), whereas Lande and Arnold must model on the unconditional mean value parameter scale (saying μ is quadratic in z).
 The latter is because $\varphi = \mu$ for linear models.